rmk135/rmk135.github.io/_sources/2020/04/10/new_book_in_my_library_thinking_in_bets_making_smarter_decisions_when_you_don_t_have_all_the_facts_by_annie_duke.rst.txt

 New book in My Library - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts by Annie Duke
 ===================================================================================================================

-Life is a Poker, not Chess.
+Life is Poker, not Chess.

 My library has been replenished with a new great finding - Thinking in Bets by Annie Duke.